Explanation of Orders Received for Machinery

 Figures in the survey do not include the consumption tax introduced on April 1, 1989.

-8. Outsourcing, Subcontracting, and Changes to Order Value
+8. Outsourcing, Subcontracting and Changes to Order Value

+Even if the contractor outsources or subcontracts part of the order to a third party, the amount of the order will be regarded as being wholly that of the contractor.
 When orders reported are subject to cancellation, price reduction, or increase, the value will be recalculated for the month in which such alterations occurred.
 In the case of figures being heavily downgraded, a minus sign (-) may be indicated.

 9. In-house Consumption and In-house Use

-To avoid duplication, orders have not been accounted for machinery that will be expended within the company as components(for instance,the engine of ship made by the shipbuilding company and it installs it in a ship).
-However, it includes machinery that will be used in-house as manufacturing facilities(for instance,the crane to make by the shipbuilding company and uses it) is accounted for.
+To avoid duplication, orders have not been accounted for machinery that will be expended within the company as components(for instance, the engine of ship made by the shipbuilding company and it installs it in a ship).
+However, it includes machinery that will be used in-house as manufacturing facilities(for instance, the crane to make by the shipbuilding company and uses it) is accounted for.

-10. Orders in Hand and Sales Total
+10. Sales Total and Orders in Hand

-Depending on the state of the various industries in the survey, the value of orders in hands may not necessarily match the balance between the value of orders and sales totals.
+Sales totals are in principal the reported sales totals, but may also be the value of shipment or finished products.
+Depending on the state of the surveyed companies, the value of orders in hands may not necessarily match the balance between the value of orders and sales totals.

 11. Survey Method